 The African magician never minded all their scoffs and hootings, but still continued crying, 'Who will change old lamps for new ones?'
-He repeated this so often, walking backwards and forwards about the Princess Badroulboudour's palace, that the princess, who was then in the hall with the four-and-twenty windows, hearing a man cry something, and not being able to distinguish his words, by reason of the hooting of the children and increasing mob about him, sent one of her women-slaves down to know what he cried.
+He repeated this so often, walking backwards and for-wards about the Princess Badroulboudour's palace, that the princess, who was then in the hall with the four-and-twenty windows, hearing a man crying something, and not being able to distinguish his words, by reason of the hooting of the children and increasing mob about him, sent one of her women-slaves down to know what he cried.

 It was not long before the slave returned, and ran into the hall, laughing heartily.
-'Well, giggler,' said the princess, 'will you tell me what are you laughing at?'
+'Well, giggler,' said the princess, 'will you tell me what are you laughing at ?' leanid or birs , sedmed awo aid of fool is so silly as to give a new lamp for an old one without taking anything for the exchange.'

-'Madam,' answered the slave, laughing still, 'who can help laughing to see a fool with a basket on his arm, full of fine new lamps, ask to change them for old ones; the children and mob, crowding about him so that he can hardly stir, make all the noise they can by deriding him.'
+'Madam,' answered the slave, laughing still, who can help laughing to see a fool with a basket on his arm, full of fine new lamps, ask to change them for old ones; the children and mob, crowding about him so that he can hardly stir, make all the noise they can by deriding him.'

-Another woman-slave, hearing this, said, 'Now you speak of Q 2 lamps, I know not whether the princess has observed it, but there is an old one on the shelf, and whoever owns it will not be sorry to find a new one in its stead.
-If the princess has a mind she may have the pleasure of trying if this fool is so silly as to give a new lamp for an old one without taking anything for the exchange.'
+Another woman-slave, hearing this, said, 'Now you speak of lamps, I know not whether the princess has observed it, but there is an old one on the shelf, and whoever owns it will not be sorry to find a new one in its stead.
+If the princess has a mind she may have the pleasure of trying if this